andyprowl/ape/Infrastructure/Documentation/docs/Backlog.md

     application, not the VS plugin)
    - This has been worked around by allowing to turn off debug mode from command line
   - Consider implementing (restoring?)
 PCF
+ - Shadows seem to be neverending, this is not realistic
+  - Try not using 1.0 vs 0.0 but something in the middle that changes with distance
+  - Also, try playing with ambient lighting to compensate for this
  - F1 to rotate lights does not work in ApeStudio
  - Performance has dropped a lot in ApeStudio, at least when not plugged to power
   - Try profiling through NSight